Seventh Day Baptists: United States

 The first immigration to the British colonies in North America occurred for political, religious, economic and social reasons.
 The organization of the American colonies conferred more religious freedom than in the territory of the British Isles, which provided the development and solidification of different Protestant groups and churches.
-The first to be recognized as a Seventh Day Baptist in the Americas was Stephen Mumford and his wife Anne, who were from the Baptist Church of Tewkesbury and personally observed the Sabbath in Saturday.
+The first to be recognized as a Seventh Day Baptist in the Americas was Stephen Mumford and his wife Anne, who were from the Baptist Church of Tewkesbury and personally observed the Sabbath on Saturday.
 The Mumfords emigrated to the American colonies in 1664, but little is known about their lives in England.